 How to Analyze Sentiment and COT Report

 Sentiment is usually considered as a contrarian indicator.
-However, there are different approaches to interpret the behaviour of retail traders.
+However, there are different approaches to interpret the behavior of retail traders.

-Retail traders are “non-commercials“, they pursue no business interest.
+Retail traders pursue no business interest.
 But not all market participants pursue the same objectives.
 The following table should give you a broad insight about the whole trading business and the place where retail traders find themselves in the hierarchy.

 Retail speculation being on the bottom of the system, has no real buying power to move the markets like investment/central banks can.
 However, the structure feeds itself from the bottom up and if retail traders were only losing money, they’d stop playing the market game.
 Everyone is in it for the profit and everyone affects eachother.